eventnetusa/eventnet/src/_vip/used-inventory.md

     * Generator Hours: 11,680
 content_section:
   - text_block_markdown: >-
-      Interested in adding a Community Engagement Vehicle to your 2020 marketing strategy?&nbsp;
+      Interested in adding a Consumer Engagement Vehicle to your 2020 marketing strategy?&nbsp;